hanami/guides/content/v2.2/database/overview.md

 ## Datasets

 Datasets define how the underlying data is fetched by default.
-ROM defaults to selecting all attributes in the schema, but this is trivial to override.
+ROM defaults to selecting all attributes in the schema, but this is simple to override.

 ```ruby
 class Users < Hanami::DB::Relation